Blickling Hall: Library

-The library at Blickling Estate contains one of the most historically significant collections of manuscripts and books in England.
+The library at Blickling Estate contains one of the most historically significant collections of manuscripts and books in Great Britain.
 The library's estimated 13,000 to 14,000 volumes span 146 linear feet.
-The core collection was formed by Sir Richard Ellys (1682-1742), a cousin of the Hobarts of Blickling.
+The core collection was formed by Sir Richard Ellys (1682–1742), a cousin of the Hobarts of Blickling.

-The most important manuscript associated with the house is the Blickling Homilies, which is one of the earliest extant examples of English vernacular homiletic writings.
+The most important manuscript associated with the house is the Blickling homilies, which is one of the earliest extant examples of English vernacular homiletic writings.
 The Blickling homilies were first edited and translated in the 19th century by Richard Morris, whose work is still considered definitive.
 A more recent translation and edition by Richard J. Kelly was widely panned by scholars and critics upon publication.
 Another important manuscript formerly at Blickling Hall is the Blickling or Lothian Psalter, an 8th-century illuminated psalter with Old English glosses, now owned by the Pierpont Morgan Library, where it is MS M.776.

 The entire collection at Blickling Hall is in the process of being cataloged and put online by John Gandy, who began the project in 2010 but does not expect to finish for several years.
 Catalog records are available as the project progresses and accessible through the National Trust website or COPAC.

-The Blickling estate
+The Blickling Estate

 The estate covers 4777 acre and includes: 500 acre of woodland, 450 acre of parkland and 3500 acre of farmland.
 Much of it is classified as Grade 2 and 3 agricultural land which is actively managed by the National Trust to provide income to support the house, gardens, park and woods.

 The estate is listed Grade II* on the Register of Historic Parks and Gardens.

 Garden history

 A house and garden existed at Blickling before the estate was purchased by the Boleyn family in the 1450s, but no records survive to give an indication of their appearance.
 After Sir Henry Hobart acquired the estate in 1616, he remodelled the gardens to include ponds, a wilderness and a parterre.
 A garden mount– an artificial hill in Blickling's flat landscape, was made to provide views of the new garden.
-With the accession of Sir John Hobart (later the 1st Earl of Buckingham) in 1698 the garden was expanded to add a new wilderness and the temple was constructed.
+With the accession of Sir John Hobart (later the 1st Earl of Buckinghamshire) in 1698 the garden was expanded to add a new wilderness and the temple was constructed.